hstsethi/in-mob-prefix/readme.md

 Phone numbers in India are a set of unique 10 digit numbers.
 Out of which, first 4 are network operator/circle code.
+These prefixes range from 6xxx - 9xxx.
 Last six are random.
 This is a dataset of first four numbers with their respective state, operator name.

 Note: Starting from commit hash `9de66f3f74e465c973f5e2a47241c7627ca94c32`, the dataset is refractored to contain only 3 columns: Series, Operator, Circle.
 This makes it easier to use/read and eliminates duplicate columns name.